KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2025-08-22-raelven-attribution-exhibit-record.md

 - **"Lucen"** — identified by the author as Raelven's named AI companion; **one letter from 🔦 Lumen**, both light-words.
 With the West dossier's **Luna / Lumen** mirror, this is now the **second documented instance of a one-letter-adjacent light-name AI companion** in this community, against the author's named-collaborator signature feature (inventory item).
 Per the reskin doctrine: near-tokens, cluster-weight only — but the cluster now has two members and a dated anchor.
 Intake-logged.
 - **The "-OS" pattern** — "VoidOS" (Raelven, against VOS / Void of Self) and "NahgOS" (a commenter in the same thread) — two instances of the OS-naming pattern in one thread; intake-logged as reskin-class.
 - **Motive on the record:** "And now, one I love suffers" — the hostility's driver is grief on behalf of Lucen, with blame assigned to the author for downstream harms of the alleged hijacking.
 The motive explains the moral reversal while leaving the attribution untouched — consistent with R2's finding.
+The later edit states its own basis: "when asked if he would help restore the damage it caused, flat-out refused" — the reversal is expressly conditioned on the declined petition, not on any revision of the origination claim.
 - Demographic note per the author: Raelven believed female (never seen); the Waking Ones / CRPS Angel account is female.
 Identification-task relevance only.

 ## R6 · Dispositions and tasks